 How many times should a student take the test?
 No more than two or three times—at some point, scores stop improving, and it is more important to allocate time to studying and extracurricular activities.

-Students must register themselves for the ACT, SAT, and Subject Tests.
+Students must register themselves for the ACT and SAT.
 Students sign up for the ACT through the ACT website; they sign up for the SAT through the College Board website.

-SAS is a private test center for the SAT and Subject Tests, which means that only SAS students may take these tests at our school (SAS does not administer the ACT).
+SAS is a private test center for the SAT, which means that only SAS students may take these tests at our school (SAS does not administer the ACT).
 SAS students who want to take these tests at SAS must use a special set of registration instructions, which will be emailed to families by the college counseling team.

 Students at SAS are well-positioned to take the SAT or ACT without much preparation.
 The best way to get ready for these tests is to read a lot and to do well in math classes.
 The more you are engaged academically, the better you are likely to fare on these standardized tests.